 Buying a new set of light switches may not cost much on their own, but the cost of installing a new electrical circuit for that switch or power outlet could set you back up to $150 a time.

-One way to save money here is to install multiple outlets in one go, a process for which you should be able to negotiate a better deal with your electrician.
+One way to save money here is to install multiple outlets and switches in one go, a process for which you should be able to negotiate a better deal with your electrician for a package of outlets and switches.

 6: Permits and Inspections